-Assurance processes
+5.4 Assurance processes

-The assurance process involves an internal review procedure that includes segregated roles and sign off of individual table certificates by data originators, data compilers, owners and reviewers.
+The assurance process involves an internal review procedure that includes segregated roles and sign off of individual table certificates by data compilers, owners and reviewers, in that order.
 This process is carried out to ensure compliance with Ofwat letter MD209 and a true and fair view of the performance of the company.

 In this area, the data owners are the WWSL Head of Finance and the Pelican Head of Finance.

-The Regulatory finance manager, WWSL Head of Finance, Regulatory Accountant and Financial Accountant compile the analysis and methodology statements.
+The Regulatory Finance Manager, Regulatory Accountant and Financial Accountants compile the analysis and methodology statements.

-Both the analysis and methodology statement are scrutinised and challenged by the Director of Regulation and Group Financial Controller.
+Both the analysis and methodology statement are scrutinised and challenged by the Head of Economic Regulation and Group Financial Controller.
 A version and change control process is used throughout the process and a "major" version is recorded when the table owner, in this case, the Group Financial Controller is satisfied.